avielmenter/eventfeeler/data/README.md

     event_times: [{                                         // list of times the event takes place
         start_time: Date,                                   // time the event starts
-        end_time: Date,                                     // time the event ends ticket_uri : String                                 // url to buy a ticket for this event time }],
+        end_time: Date,                                     // time the event ends ticket_uri : String,                                // url to buy a ticket for this event time comments_fetched : Boolean                          // are this event time's comments in the DB?
-    comments_fetched : Boolean                              // are this event's comments in the DB?
+    }]
 }
 ```